instantiations/es_compression/README.md

 ```

 ## Examples
-In the `example` subdirectory, the following examples are provided to demonstrate usage of the converters and framework.
+In the `example` subdirectory, the following examples are provided to demonstrate usage of the converters and the
+framework.

 | Example                   | Description                                                                               |
 | ------------------------- | ----------------------------------------------------------------------------------------- |